Zero Cost EMI Offer available on cart value above INR 5,000 on select cards. T&C apply. Check details on the payment window.

 Short answer: DDR5’s latency is virtually the same as DDR4.
 The key takeaway is that users can adopt DDR5 memory technology without worrying about latency performance.

-Long answer: Here is how users can interpret specifications like RAM speed and CAS latency into meaningful insights to make informed buying decisions and tackle their needs.
-As we explain in The Difference Between RAM Speed and CAS Latency, CAS latency is often misunderstood because of its naming convention, but in reality, it’s only half of the true memory latency equation.
+Long answer: CAS latency is often misunderstood because of its naming convention, but it’s only half of the true memory latency equation.
 True memory latency is measured in nanoseconds and is a combination of RAM speed and CAS latency.

 Let’s calculate the true memory latencies of DDR4-3200 CL22 and DDR5-4800 CL40 as an exercise.
 Extended memory timings are usually ignored when calculating true memory latencies and system latencies.
 Here is the formula we’ll use for true memory latency: